 The bookcase sits to the left, next to the balcony door, in the photo below:

-Altogether, we’ve made the space work for us so that its size really isn’t an issue.
-Here’s a little roundup of the things that we’ve found most useful in making our little kitchen really rather efficient…
+Here’s a little roundup of the things that I’ve found most useful in making our little kitchen really rather efficient…

 Container with Dividers – Ikea // Canisters – The Container Store